boom-army/docs/content/en/blog/storing-private-keys-and-transacting-on-solana/index.md

 ---
-title: "A secure approach to storing private keys and transacting in Solana"
+title: "A Secure Approach to Storing Private Keys and Transacting in Solana"
 description: "Listen up, freaks.
 When it comes to cryptocurrency, security is of the utmost importance.
 Not only is your financial well-being at stake, but also the security of the entire network."
 lead: "Listen up, freaks.
 When it comes to cryptocurrency, security is of the utmost importance.
 Not only is your financial well-being at stake, but also the security of the entire network."
 date: 2023-01-18T14:12:51+13:00